-Our keto Brussel sprouts casserole, topped with a creamy cheese sauce and bacon, is just so tasty you’ll want to eat it right out of the pan!
+Our keto Brussel sprouts casserole, topped with a creamy cheese sauce and bacon, is just so tasty you'll want to eat it right out of the pan!
 Although this technically is a side dish recipe, you could definitely consider it a main dish recipe, too.
-With our low-carb Brussel sprout dish, you are going to see just how WHOLE LOTTA YUM this healthy little sprout can be.
+With our low carb Brussel sprouts recipe, you are going to see just how WHOLE LOTTA YUM this healthy little sprout can be.

 When I was a kid my thoughts about Brussels sprouts conjured up all sorts of disgusting and bitter memories of the boiled Brussel sprouts.
 I couldn't ever understand why my mom even cooked them.

 The days of yucky, boiled, and bitter Brussel sprouts of the past are long gone!
 Thanks to farmers making them less bitter, and learning how to properly roast and carmelize this savory vegetable, we have taken this little green sprout from the bottom of the barrel to a family favorite vegetable!

 While this keto Brussel sprouts casserole can be served as a complete meal since it includes protein, dairy, and vegetables, you may also want to try pairing it with a simple side salad or some additional fatty-protein options including bratwurst or ham.

 No matter how you serve them, Brussel sprouts are always a great choice!
 If you're looking for more low carb Brussel sprouts recipe, be sure to try our oven roasted Brussel sprouts and our maple roasted butternut squash and Brussel sprouts.

 - No bitter Brussels here!
 We are going to start by baking all the bitterness out and caramelizing the natural sugars so your keto Brussel sprout casserole is sweet, savory, and delicious!